 During an investigation, the complainant will have the opportunity to describe his or her allegations and present supporting witnesses or other evidence.
 The respondent will have the opportunity to respond to the allegations and present supporting witnesses or other evidence.
 The investigator will review evidence presented and will meet with additional witnesses identified by the complainant, the respondent, or third parties, as determined appropriate by the investigator.
 All parties and witnesses involved in the investigation are expected to cooperate and provide complete and truthful information throughout the investigation process.
 In some cases, the investigator may interview the parties on more than one occasion.
 The investigator may visit relevant sites or locations and record observations through written, photographic, or other means.
-Additionally, the investigator may consult medical, forensic, technological or other experts when expertise on a topic is needed in order to achieve a fuller understanding of the issues under investigation.
+Additionally, the investigator may consult medical, forensic, technological, or other experts when expertise on a topic is needed in order to achieve a fuller understanding of the issues under investigation.

-Evidence that is irrelevant or whose prejudicial effect substantially outweighs its probative value may be excluded from consideration by the investigator or the Hearing Panel.
+Evidence that is irrelevant may be excluded from consideration by the investigator or the Hearing Panel.

-Investigation Report
+• Investigation Report